 Red velvet goes keto!
-That’s right you can enjoy red velvet keto cookies and remain keto compliant with these delicious low carb cookies.
+That’s right you can enjoy red velvet keto cookies and remain keto compliant with these delicious low-carb cookies.

 As a fan of red velvet, I have a few keto-friendly recipes like my keto red velvet brownies, my keto red velvet ice cream cake but this was the first time I attempted to make keto-friendly red velvet cookies.
 And boy is this girl happy she did since they were an instant hit with the family.

 These soft-baked cookies have everything you love about red velvet in the convenience of a cookie.
 Giving you the flavor profile you crave in a portion-controlled serving.
 Serve these as keto Valentine’s Day treats, Christmas, or anytime you are craving red velvet!

 You might want to also check out my complete collection of Keto Cookies where you are sure to find other crave-worthy treats.

-How To Make Red Velvet Keto Cookies
+How To Make Keto Red Velvet Cookies

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.